-At the fourth, 12th and 24th postoperative hour, the hormones of the surgical stress response were recorded.
-The study showed that patients in Group I had significantly higher cortisol serum levels at the fourth hour after surgery (Table 4).
+At the 4th, the 12th and the 24th postoperative hour, the hormones of the surgical stress response were recorded.
+The study showed that patients in the Group I had significantly higher cortisol serum levels at 4th hour after the surgery (Table 4).